TRReeve/plum_pipe/README.md

 # plum_pipe

 The main goal of this implementation is to roughly follow the principles of lambda architecture,be resilient to massive increases in dataloads (aka chunking of insertions to avoid any chance of topping out memory).

-There is an immutable layer of CSVs all built off of one source of truth in the country_json files. which is fed into an incorruptible load layer (in theory) which would then be recalculated periodically in full so that user errors are rectifiable.
+There is an immutable layer of CSVs all built off of one source of truth in the country_json files. which is fed into an incorruptible load layer (in theory) which would then be recalculated periodically in full so that user errors and shitty data inputs are rectifiable.
 After this point the reporting layer of materalized views caches the data (until refreshed by a new batch generation) that then gives us the direct answer to the business questions we want at any particular moment.

-If the data was much larger we could also introduce more tables like the table net movements that could theoretically be done as a materalized view as well, but lends itself to some pre processing before we generate the view (aka splitting the tables and rejoining on common country id.
-In a production environment this job would be split into its seperate components with ETL loads happening far more rapidly and batch jobs being run in background without dropping the old table till the last possible moment to maximise availability rather than the simplistic truncate and recalulate approach here.
+If the data was much larger we could also introduce more tables like the table net movements that could theoretically be done as a materalized view as well, the role of this table  lends itself to some pre processing before we generate the view (aka splitting the tables and rejoining on common country id.

+In a production environment this monolithic etl job would be split into its seperate components with ETL loads happening far more rapidly and batch jobs being run in background without dropping the old table till the last possible moment to maximise availability rather than the simplistic truncate and recalulate approach here.